True Interior’s Story: Part III

 You have to arrange your own web hosting with Magento, which is a whole other world again.
 With Shopify there were no server costs or anything like that to worry about.
 They provide it all.
 When you start looking around the costs and technical jargon can be quite daunting.

-We went with South West Broadband who have been absolutely fantastic.
+We went with cloudabove who have been absolutely fantastic.
 We gave them our requirements – average page load times, number of products and so on.
 I wanted the site to be fast, because there’s nothing more frustrating to customers than a slow website.
 They came back to us with a bespoke hosting package at a really decent rate.
 I would highly recommend those guys as well.

 Their level of service surprised me too – in a good way.
 For example, I asked Renzo to logon recently and update something.
 Within an hour I got an email from South West Broadband saying, “Someone in the Philippines has accessed your server on two occasions, has that been authorized?”
 From a small business perspective it’s nice to know you’ve got someone looking out for you like that.